 There is no such thing as interface inheritance as nothing is actually passed down to the beneficiary.
 Not only is there no implementation (you have to code it yourself), you don't even "inherit" the method signature as you have construct your own duplicate.
 It's like saying to someone "Congratulations, you have just inherited a briefcase full of money" and when they ask "OK, so where is it?" you tell them that they have got to provide both the money and the briefcase themselves.
 So if nothing is actually given to you because you have had to provide it yourself, what exactly is it that you have inherited?
 There is nothing of substance, only a concept.

 The use of interfaces allows for a programming style called programming to the interface.
 The idea behind this approach is to base programming logic on the interfaces of the objects used, rather than on internal implementation details.
 Programming to the interface reduces dependency on implementation specifics and makes code more reusable.

 This to me is a load of

 bollocks balderdash.
 Firstly, when you call a method in an object you have no knowledge of how that method is implemented in that object, just that a method with that signature exists.
 This allows you to call the same method on a different object which then has a different implementation.
-This is what polymorphism is all about.
+This is what polymorphism is all about, and you must have polymorphism before you can use Dependency Injection (DI).
 Secondly, the idea of code reuse involves more than duplicated method signatures, it involves a block of code (the implementation of an idea) being defined just once and then being called from multiple places instead of that code being duplicated in multiple places.
 This is what the DRY principle is all about.